JCallicoat/DontHassleTheHoff/README.md

 This was created like 8 years ago to troll people at work who left their computer unlocked.

-Recently rebuilt with current mono, so should work on linux.
+Recently rebuilt with current mono, so should work on linux (and probably Windows by just double-clicking ScreenSaver.exe from file explorer).
 Probably needs mono installed on Mac as the packaged mono binary is built for linux.

 Download the hoff.tar.xz, extract it, cd to release/, execute ./run.sh and the "screensaver" should start.